IntersectMBO/ouroboros-consensus/docs/website/contents/for-developers/Glossary.md

 Notes on the use and maintenance of this glossary:

-- Definitions are preceded by a colon (`:`), eg `:Slot` to make it easy to find the using `Ctrl-F`.
+- Definitions are preceded by a semicolon (`;`), eg `;Slot` to make it easy to find the using `Ctrl-F`.
-- When adding a new definition, add a colon in front of it.
-If the definition has synonyms, separate them by commas (prefixing a colon for each synonym).
+- When adding a new definition, add a semicolon in front of it.
+If the definition has synonyms, separate them by commas (prefixing a semicolon for each synonym).

-## :Active Slot Coefficient, :f
+## ;Active Slot Coefficient, ;f

 The active slot coefficient represents the chance a given slot elects one of the registered stake pools.
 In other words, the probability that each slot has any leaders.